Komrod/captn/README.md

 ### archive-remote

+Figure out how it works yourself.

 ### Share the project by GIT

-Your captn project with your scripts
+Your captn project with your scripts can be store on a GIT repository and shoared with many developpers.
+Depending on what user can connect to the remote server, you can esaily handle security on who can deploy.

 ## captn commands